Challenge Day 3: Meet Your Daily Water Requirements

 My strategy is no added sugar 5 days a week (just like this challenge) and then I enjoy some on the weekend in minimal amounts – for example going out for breakfast or dinner and being able to order pancakes, or being fine with sharing a dessert with a friend.

-Getting out of the habit of having “just one” treat every day can definitely become a bad habit.
+Getting in the habit of having “just one” treat every day can definitely become a bad habit.

 Natural sugar that’s in the food we eat is plenty of sugar for our body to process on a regular basis.
 And one of the most important resources your body has to process sugar is water.